MajidKouki/fruit-classification/README.md

 <img src="./imgs/cnn4.jpeg" alt="Evaluation" width="1000" height="80">

 Evaluating the model confirms the 99.93% accuracy and loss below 1%.
-Below are images predicted by the model with their results above. predict_fruit function was defined to easily displau image, predict image with model, and display the prediction in a readable format for the user.
+Below are images predicted by the model with their results above. predict_fruit function was defined to easily display the image, predict it with model, and then display the prediction in a readable format for the user.
+Examples of evaluating the testing data are shown below:

 <img src="./imgs/cnn5.jpeg" alt="Voila Web App" width="400" height="400">
 <img src="./imgs/cnn6.jpeg" alt="Voila Web App" width="400" height="400">
 <img src="./imgs/cnn7.jpeg" alt="Voila Web App" width="400" height="400">

-Model was tested on additional images found on [Pixabay](https://pixabay.com/) to evaluate accuracy with results shown below.
+The model was then tested on additional images found on [Pixabay](https://pixabay.com/) to evaluate accuracy with more real world examples.
+The results shown below:

 <img src="./imgs/cnn8.jpeg" alt="Voila Web App" width="500" height="400">
 <img src="./imgs/cnn9.jpeg" alt="Voila Web App" width="500" height="400">
 <img src="./imgs/cnn10.jpeg" alt="Voila Web App" width="500" height="400">

+---

 ### Next steps: